How to hire and onboard remote employees during COVID-19

 Alternatively, you can use a standalone task management app like Asana or Trello to help manage everyone’s tasks.
 But again, they don’t integrate with your core HR system, so they require a bit more work to manage.

-HOW TO: Remotely collaborate and build culture
+Remotely collaborate and build culture

 It can be tough to build trust with new hires and make them feel invested in the company when all of their relationships are virtual.
 One study of 1,100 remote employees found that they are much more likely to feel left out, mistreated, and ignored.